Applicant Qualifier

 It's also important to customize your disqualification criteria.
 Maybe waterbeds are okay.
 Maybe you're okay with a tenant who falsifies information.
 We recommend you stick with our default disqualifications until you know better.
 A king waterbed holds 300 gallons of water, enough to destroy one floor and the floors below; lying now means lying later, after they have possession of your apartment.

-The default scoring presented here makes it difficult but still possible for a.) first-time renters with a co-signer, and b.) bad credit applicants with either high paying jobs or good references.
+The default scoring presented here makes it difficult but still possible for renters with housing barriers to qualify if there are mitigating good things on their record.

 If a tenant has too few points, you should explain the situation to them and help them to get more points.
 For instance, our rental application asks tenants if they could borrow money from anyone in the event of a short-term hardship.
-Well, the name alone is worthless, but if the individual they name has assets and will agree to cosign, now your applicant gets another ten points.
+Well, the name alone is worthless, but if the individual they name has assets and will agree to cosign, the application becomes much stronger.
 In this way you can learn how responsive and cooperative a tenant is, how much they want the apartment, and whether you can find a way to work together on shared problems.

 FAQ: If my rent includes utilities, should I consider accepting a lower rent-to-income ratio?